matiii/solidry/README.md

 >Components should be easy to replace without modification of current code.

 4. Durability
->Components should be testable and simultaneously well tested to avoid error prone.
+>Components should be testable and simultaneously well tested to avoid be error prone.